EnableX/enx-rtc-react-native/README.md

 4. In case if you want Autolinking then don't do step 3.
 Add following in podfile:
       ...
       pod 'enx-rtc-react-native', :path => '../node_modules/enx-rtc-react-native/ios/RNEnxRtc.podspec'
-      Note:- Kindly make sure "Bitcode" = No in your project.
       ...

 5. Now run, `pod install`